The services we offer include:

-APEM’s staff includes nationally and internationally known scientists involved in creating identification guides and risk assessments.
+Among APEM’s staff are scientists who are nationally and internationally known in the field of invasive species and who have created identification guides and risk assessments.

-They have been instrumental in first identifying several marine and freshwater INNS new to the UK, including demon shrimp (Dikerogammarus haemobaphes), migrant prawn (Palaemon macrodactylus), the polychaete worm (Hypania invalida), and quagga mussel (Dreissena rostriformis), as well as publicising their presence and producing identification materials.
+They have been instrumental in first identifying several marine and freshwater invasive non-native species new to the UK, including demon shrimp (Dikerogammarus haemobaphes), migrant prawn (Palaemon macrodactylus), the polychaete worm (Hypania invalida) and quagga mussel (Dreissena rostriformis).

 Control and eradication